cncf/wg-serverless/workflow/spec/examples.md

 #### Description

 This example uses a parallel state to execute two branches (simple wait states) at the same time.
-The completionType type is set to "AND", which means the parallel state has to wait for both branches to finish execution before it can transition (end workflow execution in this case as it is an end state).
+The completionType type is set to "and", which means the parallel state has to wait for both branches to finish execution before it can transition (end workflow execution in this case as it is an end state).

 #### Workflow Definition